kratman/ZOModel/README.md

 This is a simple set of programs I wrote to simulate a zombie outbreak over time.
 This was just for fun and is not a realistic model.

-Currently, two different models are available in this repository.
-ZOModel is designed for small populations of humans and zombies (e.g. an infested town).
+Currently, three different models are available in this repository.
+ZOMOdds performs a back of the envolope calculation of the number of zombies a human population needs to eliminate.
+ZOModel is designed to simulate small populations of humans and zombies (e.g. an infested town).
 ZOMlog is designed for large scale populations (e.g. infested countries and planets).

 Recommended packages:
 ```
+ ZOMOdds: node.js
  ZOModel: OpenMP
  ZOMlog: clisp
 ```